 On finishing any ride longer than 90 minutes, the priority is to take on some quality protein and, for this, using some protein powder is probably easiest.
 You will also need some carbohydrates to replenish your body’s glycogen stores but this can often wait until your post ride meal.
 Think about when you’re likely to get that meal and, if it’s going to be more than an hour, add some carbohydrates to your recovery drink.
 Be a bit careful though as it’s easy to end up doubling up on carbs.
 Many of our recipesare tailored for post-ride recovery.

-Phil Burt, lead physiotherapist with the Great Britain Cycling Team and consultant physiotherapist to Team Sky, explains why stretching is important.
+Phil Burt, lead physiotherapist with the Great Britain Cycling Team, explains why stretching is important.

 “What flexibility work does address is a heightened sensitivity in the muscle to ranges of movement beyond those which you experience when sat on your bike or at your desk.
 This perceived tightness, if left unaddressed, can easily lead to imbalances, poor muscle function and potentially pain or injury.”